PrefectHQ/prefect/docs/orchestration/agents/ecs.md

 ```
 ### Execution Role ARN

 The following policy is the AmazonECSTaskExecutionPolicy.
-One example use for the execution-role-arn
+The execution-role-arn
-is if the image used by the containers is stored in Amazon ECR.
+can be used to pull the image from ECR or enable logs in CloudWatch.
 More information for creating this role
 can be found [here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_execution_IAM_role.html).
 You can configure a default execution role for tasks started by the agent using the `--execution-role-arn` option: